 Grace is compassion on steroids.

-Grace doesn’t take away the grief, but it sure does help tremendously when people offer each other this one special gift.
+Grace doesn’t take away the grief, but it sure does help tremendously when people offer each other this priceless, special gift.

 What about when a grief event totally changes a relationship?
 A grief event took place and your family and friends treat you differently than they did before?

 I’ve had multiple grievers share with me that they’d had a best friend for decades…but then after a grief event, the friend was nowhere to be found.
 Couples who had hung out for years – even vacationed each year together – suddenly disappear without warning.
-Family relationships who were previously very close, end up blowing up, disintegrating, or become almost unrepairable.
+Family relationships, who were previously very close, end up blowing up, disintegrating, or become almost irreparable.

 Grace is so very important during times of grief!

 When people are going through grief, they may say or do things that are very uncharacteristic of them.
-Sometimes people are in so much pain that they may say some really ugly things … things they truly don’t mean.
+Sometimes people are in so much pain, they may say some really ugly things … things they truly don’t mean.

 Again, grace is very much needed during times of grief.

 Who can you offer grace to today?
 Do you know someone who you greatly hurt or offended during their time of grief who you need to apologize to?
-Is there someone who hurt or offended you that you need to call to work through a resolution?
+Is there someone who hurt or offended you that you need to call to work through an issue?

 Grief changes everything.
-And it genuinely changes everyone who walks through and experiences it.
+And it genuinely changes everyone who experiences it.

 Be kind to the grievers you know.
-Seek to be the grace-filled sun and rainbow through all of your loved ones storms in life.
+Seek to be the grace-filled rainbow through all of your loved ones’ storms in life.
 And give grace to those who may have offended you during your time of grief.

 There will come a day when we all will need grace.
-Start being a gracious and grace-filled person today.
+Choose to be a grace-filled person starting today.

 May each of you always give and find grace, compassion, encouragement, and love in your relationships with family and friends.❤️